-For qualifications we normally require the standard A*A*A or equivalent, in three subjects, one of which MUST be mathematics for the Physical Sciences, and at least one must be a science A-Level.
+For qualifications we normally require the standard A*A*A at A-level or equivalent, in three subjects, one of which MUST be Mathematics for the Physical Sciences, and at least one must be a science A-Level.
 Most successful applicants apply with three Science/Maths A levels or the equivalent.
 Further Maths is always a good idea, but admissions will never be adversely affected for students who were not able to take it, due to reasons such as (but by no means limited to) the school not offering it, or timetable clashes with a subject for which you had more of a passion.

 We will normally ask candidates who are considered for interview to attend two 20 minute interviews both of which will be on academic topics.
 We therefore request that applicants give a vague indication of their preferences for IA.
 This is so that a person with no intention of taking physics in IA is not asked physics questions.
 This choice is not meant not be binding, and is meant to make sure we see you at your best.

 The interview itself is best seen as a practice Supervision (the name for the tutorials which the teaching takes place).
 We are interested in students who can take knowledge in quickly and then run with it, under guidance, not just what you have absorbed so far.
 We are aware that different exam boards teach different topics at different times, and are not trying to trip you up.
 Instead we are trying to see how you think.
 The best practice is just to spend time thinking over the various principles you have encountered so far, and see how they might be linked together or expanded into new domains.